syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 started (that is, the uptime of the {{ site.product.short_name }} process).
 The value of this macro is an integer containing the time in 1/100th of the second.

-**NOTE:** The ${SYSUPTIME} macro is calculated based on the system clock.
+The ${SYSUPTIME} macro is calculated based on the system clock.
 This means that if the system clock runs normally without adjustments, ${SYSUPTIME} will accurately reflect the elapsed time since the process started.
 However, if the system clock is changed during runtime for any reason, ${SYSUPTIME} will also shift accordingly.
 After such a clock change, the value may no longer represent the actual process uptime.
 {: .notice--primary}

 Available in {{ site.product.short_name }} version 3.4 and later.